 Los Angeles: Sqirl Jam

 Few things trumpet the flavors of Southern California produce quite like a spoonful of this jam.
 Chef and jam genius Jessica Koslow strikes up relationships with small-scale farmers, allowing her to nab the best, juiciest batches of California-grown Persian mulberries, French plums and Blenheim apricots.
 When it’s available, Wild Boysenberry is our choice (and the jar we hoard for the frostiest February days); it's harvested from a single acre east of the city, and only for three fleeting weeks of the year.
 At 7.75 ounces, the jars are too big to pack into a carry-on, but you can nestle them into checked bags, or go big with a four-, six- or 12-month subscription.

 For those keeping spirits bright, Bittermilk takes the chaos out of mixing and muddling with its just-add-booze combinations.
-Combinations like the Smoked-Honey Whiskey Sour and the elderflower-tinged Tom Collins are appealing year-round, but during the holidays the Gingerbread Old Fashioned is Christmas in a cocktail glass.
-The mix combines ginger, orange and other baking spices, all waiting for a quick stir of rum and ice.
-Garnish it with an orange peel or a mini gingerbread man and embrace seasonal feelings.
+Combinations like the Smoked-Honey Whiskey Sour and the elderflower-tinged Tom Collins are appealing year-round, but during the holidays the Peppermint Julep is Christmas in a cocktail glass.
+The mix combines the best of a candy cane with holiday spices, all waiting for a quick stir of bourbon and ice.
+Garnish it with mint or a candy cane and embrace seasonal feelings.

 Chicago: Frontera Salsa